grommet/grommet/src/js/components/Select/README.md

 **searchValue**

-Text to use in the search input to filter Select options.
+Search Value text to use in the search box to
+      search some option on the Select component.

 ```
 string